LucasB-07/LucasB-07/README.md

 But why did I choose Software Development?
 Simply put, it attracted me the most.
 I felt a stronger connection once I started creating a Discord Bot.
 That was enough for me—the trigger.

+All Repositories are set on private!
+I code 90% in Python and 10% in HTML+CSS.

 ## Skills
 ### Programming Languages
 - <img src="https://cdn.jsdelivr.net/npm/devicon@2.15.1/icons/python/python-original.svg" height="20"> **Python** – Basic knowledge